akshayrf12345/fa19-516-166/project/report.md

 [Contributors](https://github.com/cloudmesh-community/fa19-516-166/graphs/contributors)

+:o2: see the report.md file for others, they have links that you need to include

+:o2: pointer to code missing

+:o2: ref section missing

 ## Abstract

 Cloudmesh frugal is a cloudmesh command for comparing the cost of compute for AWS, Azure, and GCP in various regions.
 It compares